Grants and benefits to help you pay your energy bills

 - you get the State Pension or another benefit - but not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit

-- you lived in the UK for at least 1 day during the week of 21 to 27 September 2020 - this is called the 'qualifying week'.
+- you lived in the UK for at least 1 day during the 'qualifying week'.

 If you don't get the State Pension or another benefit, or if you live abroad, you might need to make a claim.